gabrielrsp/React-Shoes-Store/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+To get data from the fake api you can run:

+### `json-server server.json -p 3333

 ### `yarn test`